Experimental demonstration of quantum advantage for NP verification with limited information

 Finally, in Fig.~\ref{fig:GapvsN} we compare the simulations with a typical run of the experiment for various $N$ fixing the nominal photon number $\mu_N$, visibility $\nu_N$ and the constant $\delta$.
 Notice how the gap between completeness and soundness increases with $N$ and very fast becomes almost 1.
 In the experimental runs shown in the figure, the only point for which we cannot show quantum advantage is the one at $N=5000$, since the gap between completeness and soundness is not large enough.
 This is due to a low level of visibility that induced a too large number of incorrect detections in this case.\\

-{ \textbf{Discussion}}\\ Our result is the first experimental demonstration of a computational quantum advantage with linear optics.
-The simplicity of our experimental implementation exemplifies the power of linear optics, and in particular of coherent state mappings, not only for communication but also for computational tasks.
+{ \textbf{Discussion}}\\ Our result is an experimental demonstration of a computational quantum advantage in the interactive setting with linear optics.
+The simplicity of our experimental implementation, in addition to the powerful algorithmic idea of the Sampling Matching, exemplifies the power of linear optics, and in particular of coherent state mappings, not only for communication but also for computational tasks.
 It will be interesting to investigate further applications of linear optics, in particular in the frame of near-term quantum technologies.
-Moreover, we would like to argue that our computational task, that of efficiently verifying NP-complete problems with limited leakage of knowledge about the proof, is a step closer to real-world useful applications than previous examples of quantum advantage via random quantum circuits.
-In fact, one can imagine applications in a near-term quantum cloud, where a powerful quantum server might have the ability to perform some difficult computation, and the much less powerful client can verify the validity of the computation, without the server needing to reveal all the information to the client.
+Moreover, we would like to argue that our computational task, that of efficiently verifying NP-complete problems with limited leakage of knowledge about the proof, is a step closer to useful applications, even though it remains for the time being a theoretical scenario.
+In fact, one can start imagining applications in a near-term quantum cloud, where a powerful quantum server might have the ability to perform some difficult computation, and the much less powerful client can verify the validity of the computation, without the server needing to reveal all the information to the client.
 Such limited-knowledge proof systems could also have applications in a future quantum internet, similarly to classical zero-knowledge proofs that can be used for identification, authentication or blockchain.
 It still remains an open question to find the first concrete real-world application of quantum computers and our results show that linear optics might provide an alternative route towards that goal.